 If you have a brick-and-mortar location, don’t underestimate the power of an attractive storefront to draw in customers.
 The smallest touches, like a fun sidewalk board, can capture people’s attention.
 Even if those people don’t come inside, they might snap a picture and post it on social media.

 Make sure to continue your branding efforts inside your space as well.
 So many businesses look similar these days, so giving yours a unique look will keep customers coming back.

-It can be easy to overlook old-fashioned forms of advertising — think TV and radio commercials, newspaper ads, and the aforementioned billboards — that are still viable ways to get publicity for your business.
-At the same time, new forms of advertising are constantly evolving, and depending on the nature of your business, it may make more sense to buy ads on Facebook or Google, or look into influencer marketing.
+It can be easy to overlook old-fashioned forms of advertising — think TV and radio commercials, newspaper ads, and the aforementioned billboards — these are still viable ways to get publicity for your business.
+At the same time, new forms of advertising are constantly evolving, and depending on the nature of your business, it may make more sense to buy ads on Facebook, Instagram, or Google Ads or even look into influencer marketing.

 Participating in trade shows, conferences, and events

 Setting up a booth at a trade show or participating in a conference is a great way to get your product or service in front of a larger, wider audience.
 If that’s not a fit for your business now, you can still introduce yourself and your brand at in-person networking events and smaller meetups in your city.

 When you become a member of your local Chamber of Commerce, promoting your business becomes, well, their business.
 Because people often look to their local chamber for recommendations, simply being on their member list can both get you new clients and convey a sense of legitimacy to your brand.
 Chambers of commerce can also provide connections to other local business owners and government, giving you more networking opportunities.
 You can also get similar benefits from joining trade associations and local business networking groups.